Ad

 Reading time 4 min.

-A Closer Look at the Leica ZM 11
+A Spotlight on the Leica ZM 11

 First published in WatchTime’s March / April 2024 issue, this look at Leica’s ZM 11 explores its layered dial design, exclusive automatic caliber, and quick-change straps — a sub-$10,000 collection blending the brand’s photographic heritage with watchmaking precision.